oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.3 ( July 14, 2020 ) =
+* [Conditions] Fixed Mobile Detect conditions.
+* [Navigator] Edit Page, Edit Post and Edit Product admin bar links now appear only on relevant views.
+* [Navigator] Fixed frontend links to view the Pages and Posts.
+All of them were linking to the homepage earlier.

 = 1.2.9 ( July 10, 2020 ) =
 * [Conditions] Added "Is Affiliate (AffiliateWP)" condition.
 * [Navigator] Fixed mis-alignment of panels in the Oxygen editor due to a bug in v1.2.8.